Introduction

 Learn how to program in 3D computer graphics in Python!

-This book references source code, which is at here
+This book references source code, which is at https://github.com/billsix/modelviewprojection

-Throughout the book, you will learn how to place objects in space, how to draw objects relative to other objects, how to add a camera which moves over time based on user input, and how to transform all the objects into the 2D pixel coordinates of the computer screen.
-By the end of this book, you will understand the basics of how to create first-person and third-person applications/games.
-I made this book to show programmers how to make the kind of graphics programs which they want to make, using math they mostly already know.
+You’ll learn how to place objects in space, draw them relative to others, add a camera that moves over time based on user input, and transform all those objects into the 2D pixel coordinates of your screen.
+By the end, you’ll understand the foundations of creating first-person and third-person applications or games.
+The goal?
+To empower you to build the graphics programs you want, using math you mostly already know.

-Although this book fills a huge gap that other books do not address, those other books are excellent reference books for advanced topics.
+While this book fills a huge gap by focusing on the basics in a hands -on way, those other books are fantastic references for diving into advanced topics.

 Before running this code, you need a virtual environment, with dependencies installed. https://docs.python.org/3/tutorial/venv.html

-On Windows, if you use the Developer command prompt, run
+On Windows, if you use the Developer command prompt, to set up the environment run

 python -m venv venv